 Go to any marketing agency to improve your Direct to Consumer (DtC) sales and one of the first things they will bring up is SEO.
 Don’t get us wrong, SEO is massively important to any business's marketing strategy.
 But oftentimes there’s some confusion between SEO and Paid Search and where wineries should be focusing their dollar bills.

 Consider a customer is looking for quality Hunter Valley Shiraz wine.
 What are they going to do?
-Google it (or Bing it if Google comes through on its threats to leave).
+Google it (or Bing it).
 The first results that show up will likely be from tourism websites for people going to the Hunter Valley.
 If not tourism sites, the next top sites will be for the big-name drinks retailers - you know who they are.

 It’s bad enough that the little guy often loses out on a sale because the bigger name brands can provide a cheaper version, it's even more annoying because they take over the search results.

 But herein lies the confusion.
 Some people are under the impression that you need to pay to rank higher on Google search results and that’s not necessarily true - unless you want those results to be advertisements.

 So should you include SEO or Paid Search in your marketing budget plan?
 And what is the difference between SEO and Paid Search?
 Here are our two cents.

 What is SEO?